 Participants were selected from a pool of quality applicants by a highly experienced panel including Community Council for Australia CEO, David Crosbie, Executive Co-Chairman of Luminis Partners, Simon Mordant AM and CEO of the Australian Scholarships Foundation, Samantha Sayers.

-The full list of Plus One’s first 10 participants is:
+Plus One’s first 10 participants are: